Nursing Practice, D.N.P. (Post-Bachelor of Science in Nursing)

 11. Graduates will be able to use advanced communication and leadership skills with interprofessional health care teams to create and evaluate health care delivery systems.

-12. Graduates will be able to influence health policy at institutional, local, state and national levels.
+12. Graduates will be able to influence health policy at institutional, local, state, and national levels to advance health equity.

 Program Core Requirements